Don’t worry, this isn’t a bike blog now.

-With the weather outside being rainy and a bit chilly this winter, I’m happy to get to ride indoors a bit.
-After buying spandex and clipless shoes the next step was obviously getting a Wahoo Kickr Core and signing up for the terrible video game Zwift.
+With the weather outside being rainy and chilly this winter, I’m happy to get to ride indoors.
+After buying spandex and clipless shoes the next step was getting a Wahoo Kickr Core and signing up for the terrible video game Zwift.

 Riding inside is brutal!
-It’s very different than outdoor riding since I can’t coast much, and don’t have the regular landmarks I count on quite yet to depend on.
+It’s different than outdoor riding since I can’t coast much, and don’t have the regular landmarks I count on yet to depend on.
 However, it’s lovely to not need to stop for stop signs, or worry about cars or a helmet.
 I’ve got snacks inside, and a load of water bottles.
-Hell, I can even take a bio break upstairs on a real toilet instead of awkwardly stripping my entire bib off.
+Hell, I can even take a bio break upstairs on my toilet instead of awkwardly stripping my entire bib off.

 My FTP was 198W on week one.
 I think I made it to 260W before my legs said “no” after a few seconds of trying to pedal.
 It hurt.